 Since the apocalyptic twinning of the words 'global' and 'warming', daffodils that flower at Christmas are held up as symbols of imminent polar ice meltdown.
 But, with 26,000 cultivars coming from a gene pool of 56 species - with some that bloom in autumn, it is hardly surprising that their ‘when shall I flower’ wires get crossed, particularly if a cold patch is followed by a warm spell, triggering their wake-up call.

-Daffodils hail from alpine pastures, they like cold winters, damp springs and hot summers but tolerate variations on that theme.
+Daffodils, or narcissus, hail from alpine pastures, they like cold winters, damp springs and hot summers but tolerate variations on that theme.
 The thirty or so here whittled down from 26,000 will see you through a fabulously long daffodil season whether you garden on dry, stony soil in the Scilly Isles or peaty loam in the Highlands of Scotland.

 Daffodils are not as temperamental as tulips but their success depends on your soil, the ideal being that oxymoronic mix of moisture-retentive but free-draining.
 Some will increase with alacrity while others will dwindle and decline, you have to persevere and try the ones you like in various places.

 Much of our garden is sticky orange clay and many are waterlogged all winter.
 Three years ago I even sank holes using a bread knife into our soggy mint patch to experiment with some snail-chomped stubs of ‘Cheerfulness’ left to dry by the woodpile.
 It may be fluke but they still flower.

 Then there are some bits of the garden that should tick all the right boxes but the success rate is patchy.
 White flowered varieties need more topping up than the yellows, possibly because the whites are more prone to basal rot so I should put a bit of precautionary grit into their planting hole.